 Expected graduation: May 2022

 Something else about you?
-I am the vice president of the Engineers Without Borders Chapter on campus, and work on the Camarones Potable Water Project with fellow CESP member Ana Diges!
+I am a five-year member of Engineers Without Borders and am currently working on the Camarones Potable Water Project.
 The project is based in Ecuador and we are working on designing a distribution system to provide safe drinking water for the community.